 - Work permit stream: For candidates with business experience who intend to start or buy a business in PEI.

 Tips: If you do not qualify for any of the above provincial immigration programs, you may be able to come to PEI through a federal immigration program instead.
-Refer to the list of other immigration options to find the best fit for your personal needs in your journey to Canada.
+Refer to our Guide on Immigrating to Canada to find the best fit for your personal needs in your journey to Canada.

 Be sure to thoroughly research all of your Canadian immigration options on the Government of Canada website or speak with an authorized immigration consultant before applying.